-We also post on our website our 2011 Annual Report on Form 10-K, as filed with the SEC.
-The Annual Report on Form 10-K can be found at www.lee.net by clicking on "Financial".
-We will also furnish, upon written request and without charge, a printed copy of the 2011 Annual Report on Form 10-K to each person whose proxy is solicited and to each person representing that, as of the record date of the Annual Meeting, he or she was a beneficial owner of shares entitled to be voted at the meeting.
+We also post on our website our 2012 Annual Report on Form 10-K, as filed with the SEC.
+The Annual Report can be found at www.lee.net by clicking on "Financial".
+We will also furnish, upon written request and without charge, a printed copy of the 2012 Annual Report to each person whose proxy is solicited and to each person representing that, as of the record date of the Annual Meeting, he or she was a beneficial owner of shares entitled to be voted at the meeting.
 Such written request should be directed to the Company at the address shown on the cover of this Proxy Statement.